alexanderkim11/zns-registry/README.md

    4. `resolver: u128`: The name of the .aleo program that serves as this domain's resolver, encoded as an unsigned 128-bit integer

    6. `owner_hidden : bool`: Whether this domain is currently set to public or private

+&nbsp;

+   ### domain_taken:
+   A mapping from a domainName struct to a bool on whether or not that domain name has been registered

+   ### domains:
+   A mapping from a domainName struct to a full Domain struct

+   ### primary_name:
+   A mapping from addresses to a primary domainName

+&nbsp;

 ## Main Functions & Transitions